lorenzopol/OpticReader-v7.0/readme.md

 ## Technologies Used
-- dearpygui - version 1.6.2: for GUI
+- DearPyGui - version 1.6.2: for GUI
 - xlsxwriter - version 3.0.3: for the creation and population of .xlsx files
 - python-barcode - version 0.15.1: for reading and writing barcodes
 - pyzbar - version 0.1.9: as python-barcode